Master of Science in Applied Nutrition — Frequently Asked Questions

 Our motto is "a successful student is a supported student."
 Upon entering the program, you will be assigned a dedicated Student Support Specialist to provide you with support and to answer any questions you may have.

 Your Support Specialist is your on-the-ground advocate at the University – from questions on textbooks, to registration, to financial aid and more, they are there to help you make your academic journey successful.
-And of course, this dedicated support is provided in addition to the tremendous support you will receive from program staff, your academic advisor, course instructors and fellow classmates.
+This dedicated support runs parallel to the tremendous support you will receive from program staff, your academic advisor, course instructors and fellow classmates.

 You can learn more about the kind of support you’ll receive by watching our “Student Support at UNE Online” webinar.